-In 2012, we initiated the ENCHANT-1 trial designed to evaluate ganetespib monotherapy as first-line treatment for locally advanced or metastatic HER2+ breast cancer and triple-negative breast cancer (TNBC).
+In 2012, we initiated the ENCHANT-1 trial designed to evaluate ganetespib monotherapy as first-line treatment for locally advanced or metastatic HER2+ breast cancer and TNBC.
 The primary endpoint of this study is overall response rate within three treatment cycles (12 weeks).
-Tumor responses are assessed according to modified RECIST 1.1 criteria.

 The ENCHANT-1 trial specified that transition from the first stage (15 evaluable patients per cohort) to the second stage of the trial (up to an additional 18 evaluable patients per cohort) would occur for each cohort if there were at least one objective tumor response in that cohort.
 In July 2013, we announced that of the initial five HER2 positive patients enrolled in the study, two achieved objective tumor response and two achieved stable disease (SD).
 Of the initial ten TNBC patients enrolled and evaluable for response, two achieved objective tumor response and three achieved SD following treatment with ganetespib monotherapy.
 One of the responding TNBC patients, who was diagnosed with inoperable TNBC, achieved a complete clinical response following treatment with ganetespib.
-Her disease was restaged from inoperable to operable and she successfully completed a mastectomy with curative intent.
+Her disease was restaged from inoperable to operable and she successfully completed surgery with curative intent.

-The prospectively defined criteria to advance to the second stage of the ENCHANT-1 trial were achieved in this interim analysis, and enrollment will continue up to a total of 33 evaluable patients per cohort.
+The criteria to advance to the second stage of the ENCHANT-1 trial were achieved in this interim analysis, and enrollment will continue up to a total of 33 evaluable patients per cohort.

-There was substantial interest from investigators and medical advisors to explore the combination of taxanes with ganetespib in breast cancer, because of the widespread use of taxanes in breast cancer and the results from GALAXY-1 with docetaxel.
-As a result, we are amending the ENCHANT-1 trial to allow for combination treatment with paclitaxel and ganetespib after patients complete treatment with ganetespib monotherapy.
+Because of the widespread use of taxanes in breast cancer, and results from the GALAXY-1 trial evaluating ganetespib in combination with docetaxel, exploring the combination of taxanes with ganetespib in breast cancer is of high interest.
+As a result, we have amended the ENCHANT-1 protocol to allow for combination treatment with paclitaxel and ganetespib following 12-weeks of treatment with ganetespib monotherapy.